Variiuz/variiuz/README.md

 ### Hey I'm Alex 👋🦊

-Hey my name is Alex, also called Variiuz, I am 21 years old.
-I Founded [FrostFightStudios](https://frostfightstudios.com), an Indie Gamestudio currently working on a Videogame called [Afterfall](https://playafterfall.com) and something called [FrostLauncher](https://launcher.frostfight.com/next).
+Hey, my name is Alex, also called Variiuz, I do stuff for some companies and myself on the Internet.
 ---
 ### Things I use 🥙
 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white)